sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will not work.
-- A virtual machine configured with Visual Studio 2019 Community edition
+- A virtual machine configured with Visual Studio 2019 Community edition.

 ## Exercise 1: Configure SQL Server instances

 Duration: 45 minutes

 In this exercise, you will configure SQL Server 2008 R2 on the SqlServer2008 VM.
-The database on this VM will act as the customer's existing "on-premises" database for this hands-on lab.
+The database on this VM will act as the customer's existing on-premises database for this hands-on lab.

 ### Task 1: Connect to the SqlServer2008 VM